oksanaokhten/recipe-journal/README.md

 ![small-img](static/images/small-img.png)

-Large image looks fine on all devises, except i-Pad:
+- Large image looks fine on all devises, except i-Pad:

 ![lg-img](static/images/small-and-large-img.png)

 - Search-bar buttons sit on top of each other in i-Pad and i-Phone.
+Margin top of 5px was added to give some space between them.

 ![search-bar](static/images/search-bar.png)

-Margin top of 5px was added to give some space between them.
+- When new recipe is added, it not shown immediately in resently added recipes on home page, only when next is created.

 ## **Deployment**
 ### **Heroku**